Line 5 Eglinton: 2023

-On May 16, 2023, Metrolinx announced that Crosslinx intended to sue the provincial agency and also to cease working with the TTC on the project.
+In May 2023, Metrolinx announced that Crosslinx intended to sue the provincial agency and also to cease working with the TTC on the project.
 Crosslinx claimed that changes requested by the TTC were creating project delays and extra costs and that this resulted from a lack of a signed operating agreement between Metrolinx and the TTC.
 Crosslinx wanted the courts to remove its obligation to work on the project while issues with Metrolinx and the TTC remained unresolved.
 On the same day, Verster confirmed the line would not open until sometime in 2024.

-On September 27, 2023, Metrolinx CEO Phil Verster announced he would not give an estimated opening date for Line 5 until after "high-risk testing and commissioning work is completed".
-At the time of the announcement, there were about 200 unresolved defects on the project.
+In the fourth quarter of 2023, Verster announced he would not give an estimated opening date for Line 5 until after "high-risk testing and commissioning work [was] completed" and that the date would be announced three months before opening.
+As of September 2023, there were about 200 unresolved defects on the project.

-On December 8, 2023, Verster again refused to provide any estimated opening date, saying that the date would be announced three months before opening.
 Crosslinx president Bill Gifford said a key piece of work could not be done in the winter months.

 By December 2023, 15.3 percent of the integration testing had been completed.
 Ten test trains were operating along the line, but testing would require increased train frequencies of three to five minutes.
 Training of TTC operators was 12 percent complete.
 In December 2023, for budget purposes, the TTC made the assumption that Line 5 would open no earlier than September 2024.